Anton Watson: College career

 On November 5, 2019, Watson debuted for Gonzaga, recording seven points, five rebounds and four assists in a win over Alabama State.
 He had 15 points in a win over North Dakota on November 12.
 Watson started four games with Killian Tillie recovering from knee surgery.
 On January 16, 2020, it was announced that Watson would undergo shoulder surgery and miss the remainder of the season.
 He averaged 4.9 points and 3.1 rebounds in 15 games.

+Professional career

+Boston Celtics (2024–2025)

+On June 27, 2024, Watson was selected with the 54th overall pick by the Boston Celtics in 2024 NBA draft and on August 2, he signed a two-way contract with them.

+On March 2, 2025, Watson was waived by the Celtics.

+New York Knicks (2025)

+On March 4, 2025, Watson was claimed off waivers by the New York Knicks.
+In nine appearances for the Knicks, he averaged 0.9 points, 0.3 rebounds, and 0.2 assists.

+South Bay Lakers (2025–present)

+On September 27, 2025, Watson signed with the Los Angeles Lakers.
+He was waived prior to the start of the regular season on October 18.